machanism-org/machai/ghostwriter/src/site/markdown/guidance.md

 # Guidance

-Guidance is a Ghostwriter feature that lets you add simple file-specific instructions directly inside supported project files by using the `@guidance:` tag.
-When Ghostwriter scans a project, `GuidanceProcessor` finds those instructions, asks the correct reviewer to read them, and prepares the request that is sent to the configured AI provider.
+Guidance is a Ghostwriter feature that lets a file include its own update instructions by using the `@guidance:` tag.
+When Ghostwriter scans a project, `GuidanceProcessor` finds those instructions, asks the correct reviewer to read them, and sends the prepared request to the configured AI provider.

-This makes updates easier to repeat because the instructions stay with the file they belong to.
-Instead of keeping a separate prompt somewhere else, the file can describe how it should be updated.
+This keeps instructions close to the file they belong to.
+Instead of storing update notes somewhere else, the file itself can describe how it should be processed.

 For a broader introduction to this workflow, see [Guided File Processing](https://machanism.org/guided-file-processing/index.html).